ammbra/oci-vm-provider/README.md

 * `tenancy` to fulfill your tenancy OCID.
 * `user` for your userOcid
 * `fingerprint` to fill in your oci fingerprint
+* `privateKey` associated with the fingerprint

 ![capabilities.png](capabilities.png)

-Your cluster will be deployed in a compartment inside OCI, so you should get `compartment_ocid`.
+Your instance will be deployed in a compartment inside OCI, so you should get `compartment_ocid`.
 To get one of these ids, use the search provided by the `Oracle Cloud Console` user interface and type `compartment`.
 Press enter, and you will receive all the compartments and associated OCIDs you are have been enabled.

 Wait for a couple of minutes, and you will have a ready to work with OCI instance.